RISE-Maritime/liaison/README.md

 ## Development

-This repository contains the necessary files for developing Liaision smoothly in VSCode.
+This repository contains the necessary files for developing Liaison smoothly in VSCode.
 To do so, you must have the VSCode extension "DevContainers".

 1. Clone the repository.
 2. Open it in VSCode.